 Brick and mortar stores have limited opportunity to encourage impulse buying when it comes to influencing buying decisions.
 This is because, customers would have to go to the physical stores before they can be enticed to buy a product.

-Just like any sphere of life, ecommerce is not entirely perfect.
-It has its own challenges such as its inability to give personal touch to customers at the pre-purchasing stage which sometimes put customers on a fix of not being sure about the quality of a product and also the challenge of late delivery.
+Just like any sphere of life, eCommerce is not entirely perfect.
+It has its own challenges such as its inability to give personal touch to customers at the per-purchasing stage which sometimes put customers on a fix of not being sure about the quality of a product and also the challenge of late delivery.

 If there is any time to consider moving your shop online, the time is now.